The Cairngorms Up-Close: Gallery

 Where and when encountered: Foal's Well on 1 September 2022

-About: Bugs in the species Lamproplax picea are associated with Sphagnum bogs.
+About: Groundbugs in the species Lamproplax picea are associated with Sphagnum bogs.
 They have been found in a small number of sites, scattered across Great Britain.

 Scolopostethus decoratus